MowebJobs/meteor-postgresql/README.md

 * Both databases are available on `localhost`
 * MongoDB is being populated by a Meteor application

+## PostgreSQL to MongoDB Replication

+PostgreSQL to MongoDB replication is achieved through PostgreSQL's native notification channels and `pg-connect` on the Meteor server.

 ## MongoDB to PostgreSQL Replication
 * Install MoSQL -> `$ gem install mosql`
     * You may have to install `libpq-dev` also -> `$ sudod apt-get install libpq-dev`